UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 4. Testing (functional)

-Test your circuit writing a VHDL simulation testbench from the timing diagram in the specifications.
+Test your circuit writing a VHDL simulation testbench from the timing diagram in the specifications (Fig. 3).
+As we usually do, start drawing your testbench fixture diagram.

 5. Testing (gate-level)

 Indications for PLA4.
-Test your circuit and measure both, propagation delays in a given transition and the Subtractor_8bit maximum speed of computation.
+Test your circuit and measure both, propagation delays in a given transition and the Subtractor_8bit theoretical maximum operational speed (millions of operations per second).

 Annexes

-Explain the design of components that you invent and that are not found in our libraries.
+Explain and report the full design 1 - 2 - 3 - 4 of the components that you invent and that are not found in our libraries.

 Group 1 A.1 C2.1 A B A C2 1